CTCycle/TKBEN-tokenizers-benchmarker/README.md

 - **tokens to words ratio**: The ratio of token count to word count.
 - **bytes per token**: The number of bytes per token, derived from the original text length.

+## 4.1 Setup and Maintenance
-**Setup and Maintenance:** you can run *setup_and_maintenance.bat* to start the external tools for maintenance with the following options:
+You can run *setup_and_maintenance.bat* to start the external tools for maintenance with the following options:

 - **Update project:** check for updates from Github
 - **Remove logs:** remove all logs file from *resources/logs*